-Technological advancements have made it easy for developers to create a solid web app architecture any digital solution.
+Technological advancements have made it easy for developers to create a solid web app architecture for any digital solution.
 Here are some web app architecture trends in the design and development of a web application architecture.

 Developing a service-oriented web app architecture means creating software that can be sold and used as a service to other companies.
 A service-oriented architecture has its own HTTP API and may run on multiple servers at once as they work together by sending requests to each other.
-Creating software-as-a-service (SaaS) products is a long established trend that stayed essential throughout the years.
+Creating software-as-a-service (SaaS) products is a long-established trend that stayed essential throughout the years.

-Single-page applications are becoming increasingly popular as they exhibit fewer page load interruptions, and are more cost-effective and quick to developer.
+Single-page applications are becoming increasingly popular as they exhibit fewer page load interruptions, and are more cost-effective and quick to develop.
 Such a web app strictly has a single-page design whose objects are stored in tables linked with an SQL database.
 Each user action loads an object on the site dynamically, without the need for reloading the entire web page.
 As for the back end, the requests are performed via AJAX web development techniques or the WebSocket computer communications protocol.